 To make an Altar cloth from 3 yards of 36-inch linen, take a 7-inch strip off one side (this strip can be cut into pieces 7x14 for palls) put a 2-inch hem on the ends, the front and the back of the cloth.
 By having the hems identical, the front and the back are changeable, thus distributing the wear caused by the rubbing of the chasuble.
-It will be seen that the least amount which can be used for an upper cloth is 3 yards, while 31⁄2 or 4 yards give a nicer length.
-Lace may be sewed across the front and the ends if desired.
+It will be seen that the least amount which can be used for an upper cloth is 3 yards, while $3\frac{1}{2}$ or 4 yards give a nicer length.
+Lace may be sewed across the front and the ends if desired, and a smaller hem turned at the back.